ngesa254/Lifi/README.md

 # Lifi
-A demo showing how to intergrate Firebase Real time database in Android applications.
+Code for a demo showing how to intergrate Firebase Real time database in Android applications.
+Full instructions on Medium: